 This recipe is designed to cook in an electric pressure cooker.
-This recipe could be baked in the oven but the bake time would have to be altered.
-You can use any brand of electric pressure cooker.
-Results should be fairly similar when compared to cooking this cheesecake in a 6 quart Instant Pot.
+This recipe could be baked in the oven but the bake time would have to be calculated, which I haven’t done.

 If you venture to oven bake this cheesecake, I’d love to hear about it.
-Shoot me an email or drop me a comment. 🙂
+Drop a comment on this post so others can hear about it too. 🙂

 AFTER COOKING, THERE’S LIQUID ON TOP OF MY CHEESECAKE.
 WHAT SHOULD I DO?

 This is normal.
 There will be a small amount of liquid that will form around the rim of the cheesecake.